 Then.
 Now.
 Always.

 Freedom Party Toronto brings the community together to dance, celebrate, and fundraise, and Pride events across Canada, the US, and the UK keep our mission visible all month.

-Tyria Pride
+Tyria Pride.

-hosts a virtual Pride march inside the video game Guild Wars 2, and this June marks its 10th year.
+An annual virtual Pride march inside the video game Guild Wars 2, and this June marks its 10th year.
 Players join from countries where being LGBTQI+ is still criminalized.
 For some, it's their first Pride.

 Meet Jumana.

 Jumana, a trans woman from Egypt, reached out to us in 2019.
 Living openly in her country could have cost her life.
 In 2023, with our Emergency Travel Support, she relocated to Germany.
 Today she says she feels "safe and free."

-"When I passed through border control, it was a moment I can't forget for the rest of my life.
-It was like a dream for me."
+Then.
+Now.
+Always.